 Today they practice Orthadox Christianity and I was welcomed with their kindness to see their church, renovated and used.
 In their homes a flame always burns and the moon plays a great part in their beliefs.
 All signs that they followed much more before christianity.
 They have kept their own language but of course most are bilingual.
 Farming plays an important role with the Udi language naming calender months after things like grapes and seeds.

 They are proud to have been able to keep their community and the Azerbaijan authorities and people have played an important role with their tolerance and help.
 Was remarkable to see such harmony and understanding in a country that has been at the centre of so many Empires, wars and disturbance of history.
 I do not profess to be an expert within a few hours of being here but it has opened my eyes and opened my want to learn.
-Here is a page that allows you to understand more.
 And here are some more pictures from inside this remarkable building.